drzhonghao/clafa/README.md

 - Labels

-	@attribute class {0,1} // o for clean, 1 for buggy
+	@attribute class {0,1} // 0 for clean, 1 for buggy

 ## Related tools